Indonesia's Legal System

 Contracting with Third Parties

 In every line of business, contracts occupy a vital and crucial position.
-The validity of contracts must be guaranteed to ensure the smooth operation of business.
+The validity of contracts must be guaranteed to ensure the smooth operation of a business.
 Therefore, the sections below will elaborate on the prevailing contract law in Indonesia.

 Definition of Contract